k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

   -  **Tool support** for metric calculation
   -  Calculated + manually evaluated metric **values for the given requirement corpus**
   -  Statistics and charts for metric analysis
-- A corpus of two natural language requirements re-written by 43 test subjects following "Easy Approach to Requirements Syntax (EARS)" and "Mustergültige Anforderungen - Das SOPHIST Templates für Requirements (MASTeR)" respectively
+- A corpus of two natural language requirements **re-written by 43 test subjects** following "Easy Approach to Requirements Syntax (EARS)" and "Mustergültige Anforderungen - Das SOPHIST Templates für Requirements (MASTeR)" respectively
+- A **questionnaire for user experiments** in comparative reading and writing of requirements following "Easy Approach to Requirements Syntax (EARS)" and "Mustergültige Anforderungen - Das SOPHIST Templates für Requirements (MASTeR)"
+- The **data set of user responses** to the questionnaire for 43 subjects
+- An **expressiveness evaluation** consiting of three individual expert mappings of the meta-models of the above introduced five template systems to the [Bunge-Wand-Weber refrence ontology (BWW)](https://doi.org/10.1111/j.1365-2575.1993.tb00127.x), as well as a consolidated consens mapping with calculation of ontological expressiveness metrics

 ## Description of Artifact

-The repository contains three folders:
+The repository contains four folders:

 - Source: Python code (Quality metrics.ipynb) to evaluate 19 particular metrics, details under "Usage Instructions".
 - Data: contains the files with the actual data